When Prospects Go from Hot to Cold: Where You Went Wrong

 Telling someone you'd appreciate them getting on the phone with you is absolutely not something you should say.
 I teach about this and many other phrases you should avoid using in the sales conversation in my Language Of Sales Master Class.
 Instead, ask them if they'd be willing to schedule a call to talk with you.
 Even though you use the word “appreciate” it still sounds demanding and making demands of a prospect is a break in rapport.

-When prospects go from hot to cold, it’s a BIG indicator that something you’re doing (likely unknowingly) is causing this.
-It’s time to change your approach.
-There’s hope and there is help available to you.
+When prospects go from hot to cold, it's a BIG indicator that something you're doing (likely unknowingly) is causing this.
+It's time to change your approach.
+There's hope and there is help available to you.
 Learn the skills to keep rapport in place and seamlessly move prospects through the sales process.
+Would love to chat when you are needing a little extra coaching for sales!
 When you make it easy and pleasant for people to work with you, they often do.

-I hope this coaching for sales helps you identify some of the areas you might be able to improve with your sales technique.
+I hope this helps you identify some of the areas you might be able to improve with your sales technique.
 Wishing you continued success.